valhalla/valhalla-docs/explorer/tutorial.md

 [Mobility Explorer](https://mapzen.com/mobility/explorer) highlights the connections between transit datasets, including among different transportation modes and operators.
 In this tutorial, you will use Mobility Explorer to ask questions about routes and stops, filter the kinds of transit data displayed on a map, and view travel times from a place.
 You can use these queries to build a custom transit map.

-You will use Mobility Explorer to query and visualize transit data from [Transitland](https://transit.land), a community-edited, open transit data aggregation project that Mapzen sponsors, and to analyze access using other Mapzen Mobility services, including [Mapzen Isochrone](https://mapzen.com/documentation/mobility/isochrone/api-reference/).
+You will use Mobility Explorer to query and visualize transit data from [Transitland](https://transit.land), a community-edited, open transit data aggregation project that Mapzen sponsors, and analyze access using other Mapzen Mobility services, including [Mapzen Isochrone](https://mapzen.com/documentation/mobility/isochrone/api-reference/).

 You can follow along with the location example used in the tutorial, or choose your own address or place to view transit in that area.

-To complete the tutorial, all you need is a browser and an Internet connection while you are working.
+To complete the tutorial, all you need is a browser and an internet connection while you are working.
 No special knowledge of coding or transit data is needed.
 The tutorial should take about an hour to complete.

 ## Get to know Transitland data